indexmod/indexmod/pages/sachkov-mikhail.md

 For the Digital Dreams about Russia, the joint project of the Tretyakov Gallery and RUSAL, who presented 15 works from the museum collection in digital format in Hong Kong in 2015, the 4S4R team created an animation clip for each work.

 Since 2017, Mikhail Sachkov works as an independent video art artist.
-Of the latest projects, it is worth highlighting the audio-visual series for the performance "L'Illusion du Marriage", shown in the main program of the Venice Biennale 2017 in Scuola Grande San Giovanni Evangelista <span id="a2">[\[2\]](#f2)</span>.
+Of the latest projects, it is worth highlighting the audio-visual series for the performance "L'Illusion du Marriage", shown in the main program of the Venice Biennale 2017 in Scuola Grande San Giovanni Evangelista.

 ## See also